ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 ## What is Singularity?

 [Singularity](https://sylabs.io/singularity/) is another container platform.
 In some ways it appears similar to docker from a user perspective, but in others, particularly in the system's architecture, it is fundamentally different.
-These differences mean that Singularity is particularly well-suited to running on distributed, High Performance Computing (HPC) infrastructure, as well as your laptop or desktop!
+These differences mean that Singularity is particularly well-suited to running on distributed, High Performance Computing (HPC) infrastructure, as well as a Linux laptop or desktop!

 System administrators will not, generally, install Docker on shared computing platforms such as lab desktops, research clusters or HPC platforms because the design of Docker presents potential security issues for shared platforms with multiple users.
 Singularity, on the other hand, can be run by end-users entirely within "user space", that is, no special administrative privileges need to be assigned to a user in order for them to run and interact with containers on a platform where Singularity has been installed.

 ## Getting started with Singularity
+Initially developed within the research community, Singularity is open source and is now made available through [Sylabs.io](https://sylabs.io/).
+Part I of the Singularity material is intended to be undertaken on a remote platform where Singularity has been pre-installed.

 [EDIT]*
-Initially developed within the research community, Singularity is now made available through [Sylabs.io](https://sylabs.io/).
-For Part I of this lesson we'll be working with Singularity directly on a High Performance Computing (HPC) cluster that has the software pre-installed.
-You will have been provided with details to access the cluster.
+_If you're attending a taught version of this course, you will be provided with access details for a remote platform made available to you for use for Part I of the Singularity material.
+This platform will have the Singularity software pre-installed._

-> ## Installing Singularity on your local system (optional) \[Advanced task\]
+> ## Installing Singularity on your own laptop/desktop
->
-> If you are running Linux and would like to run Singularity locally on your system, Singularity provide the free, open source [Singularity Community Edition](https://sylabs.io/singularity/).
-You will need to install various dependencies on your system and then build Singularity from source code.
+> If you have a Linux system on which you have administrator access and you would like to install Singularity on this system, some information is provided at the start of [Part II of the Singularity material]({{ page.root }}/11-singularity-images/).
->
-> _A local installation of Singularity will be useful for Part II of the session.
-However, you can still learn from the material in Part II without having a local Singularity installation on your system.
-The installation process is an advanced task that is beyond the scope of this session.
-> However, if you have Linux systems knowledge and would like to attempt a local install of Singularity, you can find details in the [INSTALL.md file](https://github.com/sylabs/singularity/blob/master/INSTALL.md) within the Singularity source that explain how to install the prerequisites and build and install the software._
->
-> Singularity also provide a Docker container which enables you to use Docker to run Singularity on other platforms that support Docker.
-The Singularity Docker container can be pulled from [https://quay.io/repository/singularity/singularity](https://quay.io/repository/singularity/singularity).
-Use of this container is, again, beyond the scope of this course but once you understand the basics of working with Singularity, this is something you may choose to explore if you wish to experiment with Singularity on your local system.
 {: .callout}

-Sign in to the HPC cluster, with Singularity installed, that you've been provided with access to.
+Sign in to the remote platform, with Singularity installed, that you've been provided with access to.
 Check that the `singularity` command is available in your terminal:

 ~~~
 $ singularity --version